TheRayquaza/therayquaza.github.io/site/intro.md

 ## Where do I get my images ?

-All images provided on this website has been either created by myself (primarly matplotlib) or on websites (image is provided with its source).
+All images provided on this website has been either created by myself (generated using matplotlib) or on websites (image is provided with its source).

 ## Where to get ?